 Nationally 59% of people 65+ have a disability with physical disability being the most common.
-This will account for increasing demand for accessibility amongst older people.
+This contributes to the increasing demand for enhanced accessibility services amongst older people.
 Māori and Pacific Island rates of disability are even higher.

 Internationally, parks are beginning to be influenced by older people design (eg China, Finland Seniors Playgrounds) and there is a move to complement existing childrens' playgrounds with equipment for older people.